ChemeketaCS/csweb/content/assignments/cs290/current/05/_index.md

 : For full credit, you should do something interesting and dynamic while displaying the data.
 However, clean, well structured HTML is more important than "pretty".

-    * 14 pts max - Clean HTML, no styling
+    * 16 pts max - Clean HTML, no styling
-    * 17 pts max - Some styling
     * full credit - Dynamic styling of objects based on data - must have writeup

 Custom query - 10 pts